Eddy-M-K/C-Programming/README.md

 14. Uses Newton's method to compute the square root of a positive floating-point number
 15.
   (a) Uses a ```short``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial

   (b) Uses an ```int``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial

   (c) Uses a ```long``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial

   (d) Uses a ```long long``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its factorial

   (e) Uses a ```float``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its    factorial

   (f) Uses a ```double``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its factorial

-    (f) Uses a ```long double``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its factorial
+  (g) Uses a ```long double``` variable to store the value of a factorial of a user-inputted positive integer; tests for the largest value for which the program correctly prints its factorial

 ## Chapter 8 Programming Projects
 1. \[Given Examples/repdigit.c v2] Displays repeated digits in a user-inputted number